2 x Best Overall Winner

 Hypnosis has a long South African history.

-The inimitable Scotsman, Max Colley, will be remembered for his shows along the Natal south coast, packed with enthusiastic holiday-makers.
+The inimitable Scotsman, Max Colley, is remembered for his shows along the Natal south coast, packed with enthusiastic holiday-makers.
 Evans Brown taught many of South Africa's pioneer hypnotherapists.
-These traditions were passed down by these masters to subsequent generations.
+These traditions were passed down by these and other masters to subsequent generations.

-It wasn't until a few decades ago when commercial schools began to teach hypnosis to ever-growing numbers of practitioners, all very eager to understand and utilise the tricks of the trade.
-Hypnosis is generally seen as something mystical, even perhaps magical.
-Today, through the advances of science and psychology, we understand the workings of hypnosis better than ever before.
-It's now matured into a worldwide, greatly accepted healing modality.
+Over the last decade or so, commercial hypnosis and hypnotherapy training schools began teaching hypnosis to ever-growing numbers of practitioners, all of whom are very eager to understand and utilise hypnosis secrets and tricks.
+Popular TV and theatre shows leave the impression in the mind of the layperson that hypnosis is something mystical, even perhaps magical.
+Today, through the advances of psychology, we understand the workings of hypnosis better than ever before.
+It's now matured into a profound yet gentle healing modality that enjoys worldwide acceptance.

 As the market grows, so too does the need for skilled and knowledgeable practitioners.
 There are now many South African hypnosis training institutions that offer excellent educational programmes to would-be practitioners.
-Needless to say, the curricula vary and there isn't one unified standard of education and code of ethical practice across the region.
-Whilst many hypnosis practitioners deliver outstanding service to the communities they serve, there is a handful that bring the profession into disrepute.
+Needless to say, their curricula vary and there isn't one unified standard of education and code of ethical practice across South Africa.
+Whilst many hypnosis practitioners deliver outstanding service to their communities, there is a handful that regrettably bring the profession into disrepute.

-At their graduation ceremony, SAMHA acknowledged the work Thomas has been passionately pursuing for several years, by presenting him with an Honouree Award: 'For his commitment, dedication and passion in his strive to gain recognition for Hypnosis in South Africa'.
-Thomas founded the Hypnosis Guild of Southern Africa in March 2011, which unites practitioners with the aim of taking knowledge beyond the classroom.
-The Guild is a non-profit organisation open to all interested persons.
+At one of their graduation ceremonies, SAMHA acknowledged Thomas' work by presenting him with their Honouree Award: 'For his commitment, dedication and passion in his strive to gain recognition for Hypnosis in South Africa'.
+Thomas founded the Hypnosis Guild of Southern Africa in March 2011 that is open to all practitioners regardless of their background and training.
+The Guild aims to take practitioners' knowledge beyond the classroom.
+The Guild is a non-profit hypnosis and hypnotherapy organisation.

 Twice worldwide Best Overall Winner:

-Thomas is respected in international hypnosis circles as a tutor and practitioner.
+Thomas is respected in international hypnosis and hypnotherapy circles in his role as both tutor and practitioner.
 Many top South African hypnotherapists studied and still study under his guidance.

-In 2011 he again submitted a script into IMDHA's worldwide scriptwriting competition.
+In 2011 he entered a script into IMDHA's worldwide scriptwriting competition.
 The script was written as: 'a guide to help reframe the minds of those who have a sense of carrying the world's burdens with resultant feelings of entrapment, powerlessness, resentment and anger'.
-He obtained Best Overall Winner.
+His entry earned him the coveted award of Best Overall Winner.

-In 2013, IMDHA ran the same competition again and Thomas submitted another entry.
-'Why not take the challenge and submit something that's been written about before…' he said.
-He prepared a hypnosis script on Smoking Cessation and won Best Overall Winner for the second time.
+In 2013, IMDHA ran the competition again and Thomas submitted another entry.
+'Why not take the challenge and submit something that's been written about often before' he said.
+He prepared a hypnosis script on Smoking Cessation and again won Best Overall Winner.